-A Family of Doctors on the Coronavirus Frontlines
+The Biggest Worry for Doctors Fighting the Pandemic

 But in my conversations with Yui and her family, I realized that the main dilemma they’re grappling with is not so much getting sick themselves but spreading the virus to their families, their patients, and the public.
 This might be the greatest fear of doctors across the country—that they’ll move from being part of the solution to part of the problem.
 “I think we all feel a really strong sense of duty to our patients and our work,” Jennifer Yui, Yvonne’s sister, a doctor who works with immunocompromised patients in Philadelphia, told me.
 “And that could lead to people working beyond when they should.
 It weighs heavily on people.”

-Yui, for her part, told me she’d never let her fears over the virus stop her from doing her job.
+Yui, for her part, told me she’d never let her fears about the virus stop her from doing her job.
 She expects to get her test result on Monday.
 If it’s negative, she’ll be back at work the same night.
 “I view myself as essential personnel.
 So it’s that sense of duty, I guess,” she said.
 “I have never thought of not going to work.
 We go in to take care of our patients through all sorts of natural disasters—and that is when we are needed the most.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.